endrekrohn/hot-reload-python-app/README.md

 This repo displays how to use the package [`watchfiles`](https://watchfiles.helpmanual.io/) to monitor your code and restart your application inside a `Docker`-container upon changes.
 Hot-reloading is meant to speed up your workflow ✨

-Most application frameworks written in Python already supports `watchfiles`, previously `watchgod`, but this repo tries to show it can be implemented on a custom service.
+Most application frameworks written in Python already supports `watchfiles`, previously `watchgod`, but this repo tries to show how it can be implemented on a custom service.

 ## Get started